In-Person Friday Night and Saturday Morning Services are open to all.

 Shabbat Morning Services / Liberal Format Services

 In this service, we daven in a consciously modern context with a discussion of the weekly Torah reading and a Kiddush lunch.
 This minyan uses the Reconstructionist movement’s siddur Kol Haneshamah: Shabbat Vehagim, reads Torah on the triennial cycle, and reads the traditional Haftarah reading.
-Services are led by our rabbis, Cooperberg-Rittmaster Rabbinical Interns, and lay leaders on the second and fourth Saturday of every month at 10 am.
-If you are interested in learning more about our liberal minyan or would like to be put on the email list, click here.
+Services are led by our rabbis, Cooperberg-Rittmaster Rabbinical Interns, and lay leaders.

 Shabbat Morning Services / Traditional Egalitarian Format Services

 In this service, we daven a liturgically inclusive Shabbat morning service in a more traditional yet completely egalitarian context.
 This service includes a full Torah reading, Haftarah reading, and Musaf.
-Using the Conservative movement’s Siddur Lev Shalem, this service is led by our lay leaders and rabbis and is followed by a kiddush lunch, on the third Saturday of every month at 10:00 am.
-If you are interested in learning more about our traditional egalitarian minyan or would like to be put on the email list, click here.
+Using the Conservative movement’s Siddur Lev Shalem, this service is led by our lay leaders and rabbis.

 Shabbat Morning for Children

 During the school year, CBST’s Limmud B’Shabbat Hebrew School and Children’s Alef Bet Shabbat services are held concurrently with the Liberal Format Shabbat Morning Service.
 Children 0-5 attend Alef-Bet Shabbat with their grownups, while children in grades K-7 attend their own services and classes in Hebrew and Jewish learning.
-CBST's Associate Rabbi Rabbi Yael Rapport directs these programs.
+CBST's Assistant Rabbi, Rabbi Yael Werber, directs these programs.
 Learn more about Children's Education Programs!

 Torah and Haftarah Reading at CBST

-CBST is proud that all Torah and Haftarah readings for Shabbat, festivals, and High Holy Days is done by lay members of our community.
+CBST is proud that all Torah and Haftarah readings for Shabbat, festivals, and High Holy Days are done by lay members of our community.
 We provide our readers with access to an easy online sign-up system, guidance and support in preparation, and images from our Torah.
-If you are interested in learning more about our leyning program or would like to be put on the email list, click here.
+If you are interested in learning more about our leyning program or would like to be put on the email list, let us know.